mecid/mecid.github.io/_posts/2022-09-21-displaying-live-activities-in-ios16.md

 > Look at my dedicated ["Building widgets in SwiftUI"](/2020/09/09/building-widgets-in-swiftui/) post to learn more about the WidgetKit framework.

 #### Conclusion
 Today we learned how to build a live activity widget for iOS 16.
 In the next post, I will try to cover the Dynamic Island configuration type allowing us to layout our content in a few ways.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
+Thanks for reading, and see you next week!